guilhemmarchand/trackme/docs/rest_api_reference.rst

 - The elastic source record is deleted from the shared Elastic Sources collection
 - The associated record in the data sources collection is deleted
-- All settings related to these objects will be lost (but their content is audited for the major part of it)
+- All settings related to these objects will be removed permanently after being audited

 ::